mattghali/interviewtest/q4/README.md

  * Single CPU socket and core
  * UEFI firmware on the motherboard
  * No coverage of Secure Boot
- * GPT partitioning of a single hard drive
+ * GPT partitioning of a single SATA hard drive
  * Single OS install
+ * Standard System V init scripts, no fancy systemd

 ### Power-on